 Make a plan for growth.
+Set up a grassroots app for communication.
 Outline how many volunteers you’ll need at each step, and who will manage all of those new helpers.
 That way, when your candidate starts to gain traction, you’ll be prepared.

 Tip Two: Split Your Volunteers Into Segments